 The Yocto Project is a Linux embedded development environment which provides layers of meta data and tools.
 PHYTEC's Yocto BSPs are based on the Poky meta layer, which consists of the bitbake build tool, Linux base recipes, and various scripts to define a rudimentary linux system.
 The openEmbedded meta layer is also included in this BSP and is made up of a collection of meta layers which provide recipes for many software packages.
-The meta-phytec layer contains recipes and classes common among all BSPs developed by PHYTEC.
-Within this layer is a SoC specific layer, such as meta-phyam335x, which defines configuration for barebox, the kernel, and software specific to the various PHYTEC boards using the AM335x.
+The meta-phytec layer contains recipes and classes for BSPs developed by PHYTEC, such as the configuration for barebox, the kernel, and software specific to the various PHYTEC boards.
+The meta-yogurt layer provides additional tools as well as varous PHYTEC build images, such as phytec-qtdemo-image.